-Johnson takes the helm in her first head coaching position after having served as the assistant women’s basketball coach at Northwestern State University.
-During her time at Northwestern State, she coached two All-Southland Conference selections.
+Johnson previously served as an assistant women's basketball coach at Northwestern State University.
+During her time she coached two All-Southland Conference performers.

 A native of Hartsville, Johnson is an Olympic Gold Medalist and seven-time WNBA All-Star.
 She was also an American Basketball League (ABL) All-Star and she played overseas earning Copa De La Reina and Queen Cup MVP honors.
 During her 10-year WNBA career she played for the Seattle Storm (2009), the Houston Comets (2008), the Detroit Shock (2007), the San Antonio Stars (2004-06), the Connecticut Sun (2003), and the Orlando Miracle (1999-2002).
 She competed in the ABL for three seasons playing for the Columbus Quest, helping lead them to the ABL championships in 1997 and 1998.